 Those who do not pay the full amount of child support as ordered by the court can also be punished in a variety of other ways.
 For example, the contempt of court proceeding could result in the loss of a professional or occupational license, driver’s license, or passport.
 The other parent will also likely experience a negative effect on their credit report as well.

 You may have additional options to help you collect child support.
 An experienced family law attorney can help you determine your possibilities and decide which collection method will work best for you and your situation.
-Contact Haas Tharrington, P.A. at (919) 783-9669 to set up an appointment.
+Contact Haas & Associates, P.A. at (919) 783-9669 to set up an appointment.